By 2023, the online food delivery market is projected to hit $137 billion globally.

 - Build a strong marketing strategy

-- Create a business and meal plan
+- Create a food delivery business plan

 - Make your business legal